AKC Belgian Malinois Puppies For Sale in California

 Representative of Beauty and Performance

-The whole reputation of the breed is dependent on who owns them, hence the reason why reputable places are always very careful where each one is placed.
-All records of each puppy placed are kept for quality assurance/tracking purposes and to protect the integrity and high reputation always been known for.
-This allows dogs acquired to be traced and respond to any inquiries new owner might have for the lifetime of their dog ownership.
+The whole reputation of the breed is dependent on who owns them, hence the reason why reputable places like us are always very careful where each one is placed.
+Note that a record of each puppy placed is kept for quality assurance/tracking purposes and to assure the integrity and high reputation always been known for is maintained.

 (Video above might not play properly on mobile devices unless you hit full screen mode on the bottom right corner of video.)

 If you’re interested in a Belgian Malinois puppy start by submitting application below.
-When puppies are available, you will be notified via email (you’ll be on email list).
+When puppies are ready to go home, all interested will be notified via email (you’ll be on email list).
+Waiting list is typical for the Spring/Summer time of year and not so in the Fall/Winter.

 Shipping is NOT recommended for puppies under 12 weeks.
 Dealing locally and in-person is preferred to better discern puppy suitability and to observe interaction with new family.
-Out of state residents coming from Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel as others have done in the past.
+Out of state residents coming from Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel as others have done in the past unless discussed further over the phone.

 - That you have time for the dog.

-- That you are willing to train the dog.
+- That you have plans to train the dog.

 - That you have done your research and are educated on the breed.